jmperou/Graphing-Elegoo-2.8-TFT/README.md

 # Notes
   - Some of the example graphs included in Graphing.ino and Graph.ino aren't completely shown (they clip off of the display).
 This is just a positioning/size issue which can be resolved by modifying the X/Y positions and sizes of the graphs in the options of the function to your desire.
+  - Use the Discussions page if you have any questions or issues!